libmapper/UnityMapper/docs/api.md

 the `Builtin` namespace to see how UnityMapper handles common Unity types.

 ## Prerequisites
-On your Libmapper Device component, check the "Use API" box.
-This will make the device inactive until you call `Freeze()`, allowing you to register new extensions before the device starts.
+Create a custom class that derives from `LibmapperDevice`.
+This will allow you override the necessary methods to register your custom extensions.

 ## Type Converters
 Type converters are the simplest part of the API to implement.
 They allow you to tell UnityMapper how to convert your custom types to signals.